 It all starts with the application to veterinary school.
 If I had a nickel for every time someone tells me they wanted to be a veterinarian but they either couldn’t handle the school or the euthanasia scene, I probably would have made enough money to pay off my student loan.
 The mere fact that your name ends in DVM makes you a perfect candidate to be an entrepreneur.
 It’s during the rigorous veterinary college that we “learn how to learn” with a problem-based approach.

-Lean start-up is a very popular concept in entrepreneur world.
-This basically means save money where you can which translates to sharing a hotel room, turning hors d’oeuvres into dinner and avoiding cash bars.
+Lean start-up is a very popular concept in the entrepreneur world.
+This basically means save money where you can which translates to sharing a hotel room, turning hor’s d’ oeuvres into dinner and avoiding cash bars.
 It also means don’t blow money you haven’t collected yet.
 Be smart and realize you can’t afford it all just yet.
 Often if there is a way to save money by working harder, the lean entrepreneur will do it.
 I don’t know many veterinarians who aren’t well versed in the art of pinching a penny.
 We are quite familiar with the concept of sparing expenses because we know every dollar we spend may mean a client can’t afford to take care of their pet.
-It’s a double edged sword.
+It’s a double-edged sword.
 I know many veterinarians who choose a modest salary so their patients can have access to all of their services.

 Not everyone is designed to be an entrepreneur though.
 There are some uncomfortable situations you have to get right with, and even enjoy because it’s a lifestyle.
 Here are just a few:

-There is no roadmap.
 There is no manual on how to do your job.
-New problems you never thought about will arise everyday.
+New problems you never thought about will arise every day.
 You have to be agile so you can make decisions and react on the fly.
 When you wake up in the morning, you don’t map out your day.
 You show up and take what comes.
 It is very similar to working emergency medicine.
 Evaluate and respond quickly.
 The better you are at this, the more successful you will be.

 Most people are nice but especially the veterinary community.
 You can find support and encouragement around every corner if you look.
 Not everyone needs to be an entrepreneur but if you are holding on to a great idea, you have my support!
 Go for it.
 Don’t let the reason you fail be because you didn’t try because if anyone can do it, a veterinarian can!